 Labor and Employment Advice

-We serve as outside human resources and labor counsel to a number of Bay Area businesses, giving us insight into the day-to-day challenges of corporate life that many firms just don’t have.
+We serve as outside human resources and labor counsel to a number of Bay Area businesses, giving us the insight that many firms just don’t have into the day-to-day challenges of corporate life.
 It also gives us the experience we need to advise our clients on all aspects of employment law, both with unionized and non-unionized workforces.
 Our deep experience includes audits of employment policies, procedures, and practices; sexual harassment and anti-discrimination training of human resource personnel, managers, and supervisors; negotiation and drafting of individual employment contracts and collective bargaining agreements; and counseling regarding wage and hour compliance.